FrontierMods/Core/README.md

 # List of Mods

-_crossed-out features are currently unavailable but are planned / intended_
+_crossed-out features are currently unavailable but are planned_

+_mods may move in and out of focus at random intervals_

-## Current
+## In Focus

+_these mods are receiving the most attention at this moment_

 - **[Armory](https://github.com/FrontierMods/Armory)**:

-  - revamps existing military and military-adjacent equipment
-  - expands on gear modularity by adding attachment points and equipment that uses them
-  - adds a variety of real-life combat gear
+  - adds a variety of real-life military gear
-  - ~~overhauls the PALS/MOLLE system~~
+  - significantly expands tactical gear modularity
   - ~~adds decoration options for military and civilian clothing~~

 - **[Loadout](https://github.com/FrontierMods/Loadout)**: